Cyberthron/Apache_Pyspark/README.md

  * Polyglot:

      Spark provides high-level APIs in Java, Scala, Python, and R. Spark code can be written in any of these four languages.
 It also provides a shell in Scala and Python.

+## Disadvantage of Apache Spark

+1. No automatic optimization process:

+In the case of Apache Spark, you need to optimize the code manually since it doesn’t have any automatic code optimization process.
+This will turn into a disadvantage when all the other technologies and platforms are moving towards automation.

+2. File Management System:

+Apache Spark doesn’t come with its own file management system.
+It depends on some other platforms like Hadoop or other cloud-based platforms.

+3. Fewer Algorithms:

+There are fewer algorithms present in the case of Apache Spark Machine Learning Spark MLlib.
+It lags behind in terms of a number of available algorithms.

+4. Small Files Issue:

+One more reason to blame Apache Spark is the issue with small files.
+Developers come across issues of small files when using Apache Spark along with Hadoop.
+Hadoop Distributed File System (HDFS) provides a limited number of large files instead of a large number of small files.

+5. Window Criteria:

+Data in Apache Spark divides into small batches of a predefined time interval.
+So Apache won't support record-based window criteria.
+Rather, it offers time-based window criteria.

+6. Doesn’t suit for a multi-user environment:

+Yes, Apache Spark doesn’t fit for a multi-user environment.
+It is not capable of handling more users concurrency.

 ## Fundamentals of PySpark